justinmahar/react-sub-unsub/README.md

 ## Overview

-Easily subscribe to and from events in JavaScript.
+Easily subscribe to and from events and timers in JavaScript.

 When adding listeners, often you will need to remove that listener later.
 If you forget to do so, bugs or memory leaks may occur.
+The same applies for intervals and timeouts.

 To simplify this pattern, you can use the `Subscribe` and `Subscriptions` classes in this library.
-When subscribing to an event, an unsubscribe function is returned.
+When subscribing to an event or timer, an unsubscribe function is returned.
 Calling this function will remove the listener.

 There is built-in support for subscribing to [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) events and DOM object events, and support for events from custom listener interfaces.
 There is also support for timeouts and intervals.